berkeleyljj/Massive-Serve-Jinjian/README.md

 By default the server starts at port `30888` and exposes `/search` and `/vote` endpoints.

 ### 5) Test the API
 For the full reference and examples, see `API_DOCUMENTATION.md`.
+You can use curl commands to run quick tests.

 Single query:
 ```bash